BLXNIR/WHSTechNotes/journal.md

 Yes, I am looking foward to Thanksgiving Break.
 # December 1, 2025
 Amazon use drones.
 Programers use the program to use drones.
 They get paid a lot.
 You need to know how to program.
 No because too much programming.
+# December 8, 2025
+The self driving cars might fail because it isnt human and it sometimes can have malfunctions which could lead to accidents.